Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

- find command to find files (.) refer to the cerrunt directry (-empty) for empty files (rev) reversed order (cut) -d directories in the (/0 sub directories (-f) for files and 1 represent file per line in rev find files with the name .git in revers order and directories in the sub directories file per line and directories in the current directory in reverse order script that decodes acrostics that use the first letter of each line
+ find command to find files (.) refer to the cerrunt directry (-empty) for empty files (rev) reversed order (cut) -d directories in the (/0 sub directories (-f) for files and 1 represent file per line in rev find files with the name .git in revers order and directories in the sub directories file per line and directories in the current directory in reverse order script that decodes acrostics that use the first letter of each line script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests